bnu-wangxun/Deep_Metric/README.md

      Learn deep metric for image retrieval or other information retrieval.

-Recomand one really excellent papers in DML not written by me:
+Recomand one recently released excellent papers in DML not written by me:

 #### [A Metric Learning Reality Check](https://arxiv.org/pdf/2003.08505.pdf)

 from Cornell Tech and Facebook AI

 Abstract: Deep metric learning papers from the past four years have consistently claimed great advances in accuracy, often more than doubling the performance of decade-old methods.
 In this paper, we take a closer look at the field to see if this is actually true.
 We find flaws in the experimental setup of these papers, and propose a new way to evaluate metric learning algorithms.
 Finally, we present experimental results that show that the improvements over time have been marginal at best.

 ### XBM: A New Sota method for DML, accepted by CVPR-2020 as Oral:

 ### Cross-Batch Memory for Embedding Learning (https://arxiv.org/pdf/1912.06798.pdf)